craftercms/docs/source/by-role/system-admin/installation-and-configuration/configuration/studio/navigating-main-menu.rst

 The configuration files for the Main Menu is located in ``CRAFTER_HOME/data/repos/global/configuration/`` where:

-* :ref:`global-menu-config.xml <newIa-global-menu-config>` lets you setup the list of tools available from the Main Menu sidebar
+* :ref:`global-menu-config.xml <global-menu-config>` lets you setup the list of tools available from the Main Menu sidebar
-* :ref:`global-permission-mappings-config.xml <newIa-global-permission-mappings-config>` lets you configure the permissions to a role globally for the entire application
+* :ref:`global-permission-mappings-config.xml <global-permission-mappings-config>` lets you configure the permissions to a role globally for the entire application
-* :ref:`global-role-mappings-config.xml <newIa-global-role-mappings-config>` lets you configure the mapping between the group and the role
+* :ref:`global-role-mappings-config.xml <global-role-mappings-config>` lets you configure the mapping between the group and the role

-The tools available in the Main Menu is configured similar to how the Project Tools Sidebar is configured :ref:`here <newIa-project-tools-configuration>` using the :ref:`global menu config <newIa-global-menu-config>` configuration file mentioned above.
+The tools available in the Main Menu is configured similar to how the Project Tools Sidebar is configured :ref:`here <project-tools-configuration>` using the :ref:`global menu config <global-menu-config>` configuration file mentioned above.

-.. _newIa-main-menu-tool-projects:
+.. _main-menu-tool-projects:

 --------
 Projects
 --------
 ``Projects`` contains a list of all the projects the logged in user has access to.
-The section :ref:`newIa-author-screens` in ``Content Authors`` contains descriptions on some of the actions that can be performed from the Projects screen.
+The section :ref:`author-screens` in ``Content Authors`` contains descriptions on some of the actions that can be performed from the Projects screen.

 .. image:: /_static/images/system-admin/main-menu/main-menu-sites.webp
     :alt: System Administrator - Navigation Menu Projects
     :align: center
     :width: 85%

-.. _newIa-main-menu-tool-users:
+.. _main-menu-tool-users:

 -----
 Users
 -----
 A user is anybody who uses CrafterCMS.  ``Users`` lets the administrator manage who has access to Crafter Studio.
-See :ref:`newIa-users-management` for more information on ``Users``
+See :ref:`users-management` for more information on ``Users``

 .. image:: /_static/images/system-admin/main-menu/main-menu-users.webp
     :alt: System Administrator - Navigation Menu Users